Pattonville Points of Pride

 by 1,800 students 1.7 million times.

 - Missouri Teachers of the Year – Two Pattonville teachers have been named Missouri Teacher of the Year and six others have been named state finalists since 1986, including Willow Brook Elementary School English Language Learner Teacher Yulia Kotets in 2015.
-In 2016, Missouri began honoring Regional Teachers of the Year as a precursor to selecting the state honoree.
-Pattonville teacher Allison Stout was named a 2016 St. Louis Region 8 Teacher of the Year and is now eligible for the state award in 2016 and Jeremiah Simmons was named a regional finalist in 2019.
-There have only been 42 Missouri Teachers of the Year since the state began the program in 1974.
+Allison Stout was a regional finalist for the state award in 2016 and Jeremiah Simmons was named a regional finalist in 2019.
+There have only been 43 Missouri Teachers of the Year since the state began the program in 1974.

 - Highest Performing Schools – Remington Traditional School named to state’s Top 10 lists for highest performing schools 11 years in a row; also on the highest performing Top 10 lists in the state: Rose Acres Elementary (2006 and 2008) and Parkwood Elementary (2007); note: the state no longer compiles this list.